harriswe/MTH325/MTH 325/00 Portfolio/Week 6 & 7 - Proofs and Relations.md

 x² = 5² = 25

-This confirms the conclusion of the contrapositive: if x = 5, then x² = 25.
+This confirms the contrapositive: if x = 5, then x² = 25.

-**Since we have proven the contrapositive true, the original statement is also true.**
+**The contrapositive is true, so the original statement is also true.**

 ## Contradiction